-The Uniting States: How the State Constitutions Stabilize American Politics.
-Under contract, Yale University Press, expected 2021
+Hidden Laws: How State Constitutions Stabilize American Politics, Yale University Press, 2021

-Since 1791, the federal Constitution has been amended only 17 times, while the 146 state constitutions have been amended 5,900 times.
-What explains the federal Constitution’s stability relative to the states?
-My book argues that ongoing state constitutional revision resolves national constitutional controversies, preempting amendments to the federal Constitution, and quieting conflict between the branches of the federal government.
-I defend the claim with an original dataset of all 331 proposed state constitutions from 1776-2020 and a series of chronological case studies of state constitutional revision, backed by archival research.
+The federal Constitution has been amended only 27 times, while the states have ratified 144 constitutions and nearly 8,000 amendments to the current 50 state constitutions.
+What explains the federal Constitution’s relative stability?
+My book argues that ongoing state constitutional revision resolves national constitutional controversies, preempting amendments to the federal Constitution and quieting conflict between the branches of the federal government.
+State constitutional reform guides American political development.
+I defend the claim with original datasets of all 12,000 proposed federal constitutional amendments and all 412 state constitutional revision bodies from 1776-2020, backed by chronological case studies of state constitutional revision.
 Finally, I argue that frequent, popular revision grants the state constitutions a democratic legitimacy that the national Constitution lacks.